 - Source local fruits and vegetables

-- Source local and sustainable meat and seafood
+- Source sustainable meat and seafood

 - Serve local and organic wines and beer

-- Donate surplus food to community groups.
+- Donate surplus food to community groups

 7. Hyper-Local Restaurants